Jennie Woltz represents and counsels employers in various aspects of labor and employment law, including:

 - Compliance with federal and state wage and hour laws

 - Employment policies and handbooks

 - Discrimination and other employment-related litigation and administrative proceedings under federal and state law

-- Insurance and contractual disputes
+- Unemployment insurance eligibility and related disputes

 - Recipient, Pro Bono Publico Award - Legal Aid Society, 2011

 - Recipient, Empire State Counsel Award - New York State Bar Association, 2008-2010